logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

       In the top menu, select **Change access level > Public access level > Blob**.

-  * If you don't have a blob container, build one now.
+  * If you don't yet have a blob container, build one now.

        Click **+ Container** in the toolbar.
 Give your container a meaningful **Name**, and select **Blob** from the **Public access level** list.
 Press **OK** to create your container.